Best Scrambled Eggs You’ve Ever Tasted!

 - In a small bowl, use a hand mixer or fork to mix your eggs and season to your liking.
 I prefer garlic salt and fresh cracked pepper.

-- Heat a small non-stick skillet to low, and add your butter and heavy cream to the pan.
+- Heat a small non-stick skillet to low, then add your butter and heavy cream to the pan.

 - Using a silicone spatula, mix the butter and cream together, and then add your egg mixture to the pan.